Skip to content

 Squad View

-Squad View is a multi-agent observability cockpit where you can run, monitor, and coordinate multiple CLI agents simultaneously.
-It uses a three-zone layout: a task sidebar showing grouped tasks with status and agent assignments (~220px left), a focused terminal in the center, and a thumbnail strip at the bottom for switching between running agents.
+When the product thinking turns into actual building, Squad View is where you watch it happen.
+You can run multiple CLI agents simultaneously, each visible in a three-zone layout: a task sidebar showing what's assigned to whom, a focused terminal in the center, and a thumbnail strip at the bottom for switching between agents.

 Each agent gets a constellation name (Orion, Lyra, Vela) for identity across session logs and memories.
 Panels show running (green), idle (amber after 30s timeout), or ended (red with preserved scrollback) states.
-The system automatically detects and launches the appropriate CLI tool for each agent type, with environment variables injected to enable agent-aware behavior.
+Agents interact with the workspace through MCP tools, so they can open previews, add terminals, and read project context without leaving the terminal.

 Right Panel